Canning Pineapple

 • Cut the fruit into bite-sized chunks.

-How to can it – hot pack
+How to can it – water bath

 • Get your water bath canner on the stove and start to heat it.
 Add the jars so that they will be warm when you add the fruit to them.
 Note: Once the jars are filled, they will need less water to cover them, so when you add the jars before processing, be sure that the water only covers them by 2 inches so that the pot doesn’t boil over.